Obama nominates John Kerry as next secretary of state

 It is the second time since Obama's re-election that the White House has had to defend a Cabinet candidate who has yet to be nominated, a source of frustration for his advisers.

-Also in the mix for the Pentagon job are Michele Flournoy, a former undersecretary of defense for policy, and Ashton Carter, the current deputy defense secretary.
+Also in the mix for the Pentagon job are Michele Flournoy, a former undersecretary of defence for policy, and Ashton Carter, the current deputy defence secretary.

 The top candidates for CIA director, to replace David Petraeus who stepped down over an extramarital affair, are thought to be Michael Morell, currently acting CIA director, and John Brennan, a top counterterrorism adviser to Obama and a former CIA official.